International Sports Image Rights Tax Optimization

-It is crucial that image rights structures are set up properly and within the provisions of the tax laws of the countries in which the sports professionals are tax residents, otherwise the athletes may face tax fraud issues.
+It is crucial that image rights arrangements are set up properly and within the provisions of the tax and other relevant laws of the countries in which the sports professionals are tax residents, otherwise the athletes may face tax fraud issues.
 It is of utmost importance that image rights arrangements have substance, the setup makes commercial sense and they are run by competent people who actually manage and promote the sports professional’s image commercially.

 Jurisdictional differences in both the legal and tax treatment of image rights make it a complex matter.
-Sports professionals are usually mobile between teams and countries all over the world, therefore, the tax structuring of their image rights has to take into consideration a comprehensive set of different rules and regulations, in order to be tax compliant globally.
+Sports professionals are usually mobile between teams and countries all over the world, therefore, when setting up arrangements for the commercial use of their image/NIL, they have to take into consideration a comprehensive set of different rules and regulations, in order to be tax compliant globally.
 The days of incorporating image rights companies in tax havens are over and such set-ups are blacklisted by most jurisdictions.

 Legal Protection of the Sports Celebrity Brand

 Image rights are the expression of a personality in the public domain.
 The provision of image rights in law enables the definition, valuation, commercial use and protection of image rights associated with a person.

 The right of publicity is the right of an individual to control the commercial use of his or her name, image, likeness, or other unequivocal aspects of one’s identity.
 It is generally considered a property right as opposed to a personal right and as such, the validity of the right of publicity can survive the death of an individual, giving rise to valuable so-called ‘post mortem’ rights.

 In common law jurisdictions, publicity rights fall into the realm of the tort of passing off.
 US jurisprudence has substantially extended the right through the notion of natural rights and the idea that every individual should have a right to control how his or her persona is commercialized by third parties with the intent of making a profit.